The Teaching Consultant Program

 NB: All requirements must be completed within the course of a single academic year.
 The Center is unable to offer alternate dates for any of the four training and professional development workshops.

 The TC Invited Speaker Program

 Each year, the Teaching Consultants have an opportunity to invite an inspiring professor to Brown to give a lecture and share insights from his or her own pedagogical practice.
 This annual professional development event is coordinated by and for graduate students.
 The Center’s Teaching Consultants also have the opportunity to participate in a master class with the invited guest, in which the professor shares his/her experiences on the challenges of and best practices for teaching, and the developmental trajectory of their pedagogical practice.
 See a description of past speakers.

 - Certificate I

-Registration for the 2016-17 Certificate IV Program will open in May.
+Registration for the 2016-17 Certificate IV Program is now open.